Country Profile: Austria

 Environment

-Austria faces various environmental challenges, including air and water pollution primarily from industrial activities and agriculture.
-The country actively participates in international environmental agreements aimed at mitigating these issues.
+Austria faces several environmental challenges, including air and soil pollution, primarily from industrial activities.
+The country is committed to a range of international environmental agreements aimed at promoting sustainability.

 Transportation